 Data Republic’s platform enables analytics reporting in addition to its data sharing capabilities.
 The impetus behind this customer analytics solution was actually a social issue, not a business issue – the leadership team realised that many social problems were impossible to solve due to the data being siloed across multiple organisations and industries.
 By creating a secure data sharing platform, they’ve both streamlined access to social data and improved business efficiency.

-Though Data Republic doesn’t offer analytics consulting, they partner closely with many industry specialists, allowing customers access to both their unique data-sharing platform and expert analytics advice.
+Though Data Republic doesn’t offer analytics consulting, they partner closely with many industry specialists, allowing customers access to both their unique data-sharing platform and expert analytics and AI advice.
 Data Republic is headquartered in Sydney, but they’ve established strong footholds across the country – especially in Melbourne, where they have a wide client base.

 One of the ‘Big Three’ global credit reporting agencies, Experian has access to information from over one billion businesses and individuals from around the world.
 The company has been very successful – with reported revenue of US $4.6 billion for 2016 – and is also listed on the London Stock Exchange, according to the website.
 As many global corporations do, Experian quickly spread around the world, establishing offices in 37 different countries.
 The Australian branch is based in Melbourne, though they also have an office in Sydney.